Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 What do you reckon?

-Well, you reckon the Queen's walking into her bedroom going, oh, a bit chilly and has to go turn on like a fucking furnace?
+oh, a bit chilly, it has to go turn on like a fucking furnace?

-I picture her wearing slippers.
+A picture in her wearing slippers.

-I reckon Buckingham Palace is like an incredibly expensive bill
+I reckon Buckingham Palace is like,

-to heat the whole thing, but it is cosy everywhere.
+but it is cosy everywhere.

 Really?